 What Impact Would CBDCs Have on DeFi?

-If the crypto market were a nation, it would have the fourth largest GDP in the world at its last all-time high of north of $3 trillion.
+If the Cryptocurrency Platforms In India market were a nation, it would have the fourth largest GDP in the world at its last all-time high of north of $3 trillion.
 Government engagement in the financial industry became inescapable due to the potential systemic repercussions and extensive benefits of decentralised finance.

 With the release of the e-CNY (digital yuan) in April 2020, the People’s Bank of China became the first major economy in the world to test-run the eagerly awaited central bank digital currency (CBDC) in a hugely successful, if not particularly popular, pilot programme that included more than 25 million Chinese citizens.
 According to the Bank of International Settlements, since then, more than 90% of nations have started legislative initiatives to implement their own government-backed cryptocurrency (BIS).